-Over on The Electric Agora, a philosophy blog I sometimes haunt, a bit of spat has recently erupted over Wilfred Sellars’ “Philosophy and the Scientific Image of Man” and to what extent certain reductionist or eliminativist programs contradict the “stereoscopic vision” (in which the Scientific and Manifest Images overlay and complement, rather than compete with, each other) Sellars argued was necessary for a complete account of persons.
+Over on The Electric Agora, a philosophy blog I sometimes haunt, a bit of a spat has recently erupted over Wilfred Sellars’ “Philosophy and the Scientific Image of Man” and to what extent certain reductionist or eliminativist programs contradict the “stereoscopic vision” (in which the Scientific and Manifest Images overlay and complement, rather than compete with, each other) Sellars argued was necessary for a complete account of persons.
 Particular focus here was on the eliminativism re: folk psychology espoused by Paul Churchland, one of Sellars’ students.
 Churchland is sometimes regarded as a “right-wing Sellarsian” (I suppose because his view of science is considered imperialistic), in contrast with left-wing Sellarsians like John McDowell and Bob Brandom.
 Anyway, most of The Electric Agora’s regulars are pretty vehemently opposed to reductive/eliminative projects, which they see as forbidden incursions of the Scientific into the domain of Manifest.
 One recent post described such projects as a kind of philosophical philistinism.

 As you might infer from other writings here, I have very little sympathy for these sorts of arguments, less still for the vitriolic hysteria in which they are often cast.
 Instead of just cannonballing into the shouting match, though, I wanted to do a bit of conceptual housekeeping in attempt to clarify why it is that Churchlandian programs are seen to be in such tension with the aforementioned stereoscopic vision and assess whether this apparent tension holds up to close scrutiny.
 I thought the effort produced a helpful way of thinking about some of these issues and wanted to share it here for anyone still interested in these sorts of debates.